RenderKit/ospray/modules/mpi/README.md

 Your application can either initialize MPI before-hand, ensuring that `MPI_THREAD_SERIALIZED` or higher is supported, or allow the device to initialize MPI on commit.
+Thread multiple support is required if your application will make MPI calls while rendering asynchronously with OSPRay.
 When using the distributed device each rank can specify independent local data using the OSPRay API, as if rendering locally.
 However, when calling `ospRenderFrameAsync` the ranks will work collectively to render the data.
 The distributed device supports both image-parallel,